-- 1. This appendix describes the requirements for the different types of training courses for the issue of a CPL and an ATPL, with and without an IR. - An applicant wishing to transfer to another ATO during a training course shall apply to the CAAM for a formal assessment of the further hours of training required. - A. CPL/IR (Frozen ATPL) integrated course Aeroplanes
+- This appendix describes the requirements for the different types of training courses for the issue of a CPL and an ATPL, with and without an IR. - 2 An applicant wishing to transfer to another ATO during a training course shall apply to the CAAM for a formal assessment of the further hours of training required. - A. CPL/IR (Frozen ATPL) integrated course Aeroplanes

-- 1. The aim of the CPL/IR (Frozen ATPL) integrated course is to train pilots to the level of proficiency necessary to enable them to operate as co-pilot on multipilot multi-engine aeroplanes in CAT and to obtain the CPL(A)/IR. - 2.
-An applicant wishing to undertake a CPL/IR (Frozen ATPL) integrated course shall complete all the instructional stages in one continuous course of training as arranged by an ATO. - 3.
-An applicant may be admitted to training either as an ab-initio entrant, or as a holder of a PPL(A) or PPL(H) issued in accordance with Annex 1 to the Chicago Convention.
-In the case of a PPL(A) or PPL(H) entrant, 50% of the hours flown prior to the course shall be credited, up to a maximum of 40 hours flying experience, or 45 hours if an aeroplane night rating has been obtained, of which up to 20 hours may count towards the requirement for dual instruction flight time. - 4.
-The course shall comprise: - a) theoretical knowledge instruction to the ATPL(A) knowledge level: - b) visual and instrument flying training. - c) training in MCC for the operation of multi-pilot aeroplanes; and - d) UPRT in accordance with ICAO Doc 9868 PANS-TRG unless applicants have already completed this training course before starting the CPL/IR (Frozen ATPL) integrated course. - 5.
-An applicant failing or unable to complete the entire CPL/IR (Frozen ATPL) course may apply to the CAAM for the theoretical knowledge examination and skill test for a licence with lower privileges and an IR if the applicable requirements are met.
+- The aim of the CPL/IR (Frozen ATPL) integrated course is to train pilots to the level of proficiency necessary to operate single-pilot single-engine or multi-engine aeroplanes in commercial air transport and to obtain the CPL(A)/IR. - An applicant wishing to undertake a CPL(A)/IR (Frozen ATPL) integrated course shall complete all the instructional stages in one continuous course of training as arranged by an ATO. - An applicant may be admitted to training either as an ab-initio entrant, or as a holder of a PPL(A) or PPL(H) issued in accordance with Annex 1 to the Chicago Convention.
+In the case of a PPL(A) or PPL(H) entrant, 50% of the hours flown prior to the course shall be credited, up to a maximum of 40 hours flying experience, or 45 hours if an aeroplane night rating has been obtained, of which up to 20 hours may count towards the requirement for dual instruction flight time. - 4 The course shall comprise: - a) theoretical knowledge instruction to ATPL(A) knowledge level; - b) visual and instrument flying training; and - c) UPRT in accordance with Appendix 12 paragraph 6 of this CAD and ICAO Doc 9868 PANS-TRG unless applicants have already completed this training course before starting the CPL/IR (Frozen ATPL) integrated course. - An applicant failing or unable to complete the entire CPL/IR (Frozen ATPL) course may apply to CAAM for the theoretical knowledge examination and skill test for a licence with lower privileges and an IR if the applicable requirements are met.

-- 6. A CPL/IR (Frozen ATPL) theoretical knowledge course shall comprise at least 750 hours of instruction. - 7.
-The MCC course shall comprise at least 25 hours of theoretical knowledge instruction and exercises.
+A CPL(A)/IR theoretical knowledge course shall comprise at least 750 hours of instruction.

-8. An applicant shall demonstrate the level of knowledge appropriate to the privileges granted to the holder of an ATPL(A).
+An applicant shall demonstrate a level of knowledge appropriate to the privileges granted to the holder of an ATPL(A).